 Watch this short film to find out what the group have been up to over the summer.

 Below is a video performance created by Red Sauce Theatre Company for the group to explore the life of Beatrice Shilling, who was an aeronautical engineer.
-The Red Sauce Theatre Company will be performing the piece to the group in December in a session exploring the lives of female engineers.
+The Red Sauce Theatre Company performed this piece to the group in December in a session exploring the lives of female engineers.